-Debra Burdick, LCSW, BCN, also known as ‘The Brain Lady’, is a Licensed Clinical Social Worker and a board certified Neurofeedback practitioner.
+Debra Burdick, LCSW, BCN, also known as ‘The Brain Lady’, is a Licensed Clinical Social Worker and a board certified Neurofeedback practitioner who recently retried from private practice to slow down and focus on writing and speaking.
 She is a national speaker and a #1 Best Selling author and has provided outpatient psychotherapy and Mindfulness skills to her clients since 1990.
 She added Neurofeedback to her psychotherapy practice in 1999.

-Debra is retiring from her private practice and is not taking new clients.
+Debra is retired from her private practice and is not taking new clients.
 She will continue to write books, speak and teach.

 Debra specializes in ADHD, depression, anxiety, stress, sleep, cognitive function, relationships, mindfulness, and traumatic brain injury.

 Besides her private practice, Debra also worked at the Child Guidance Clinic, Family Services, Child and Family Agency, and Lawrence and Memorial Hospital.
 She also teaches all day workshops including: A Holistic Approach to Success with ADHD and Mindfulness Toolkit: A Practical Experiential Workshop of Mindfulness Skills.